Jeff Tedford sees and hears the messages, knows of the Internet chatter and realizes there will be more, because there always is.

 This freshly concluded four-year span in which Cal was 29-22 follows a three-year span in which it was 28-9.
 The program that in 2006 achieved a co-championship in the Pac-10 has responded with a 17-19 conference record since.

 Tedford was unimpressive this season and has not been especially brilliant since '06.
 His team too often struggles to score against quality opponents.
-Its passing game too often fails
+Its passing game too often fails to materialize and, most galling, the Golden Bears too often lose defining games by obscene margins.

 The high-speed reaction is that mediocrity has found Tedford's program and taken up residence and, therefore, he needs to go.